 Maebhe gave a wistful sigh.
 “I didn’t get to talk to a single dragon on this trip.
 I was ready for it, too; I took draconic as an elective in school.”

 Maebhe smiled at her, the expression soft in the gentle flickering of the light.
-Roman stayed silent, pressing on.
+Roman stayed silent ahead of them, pressing on.

 “How does Ivey not get lost doing this?”
-Dinara asked him.
+Dinara asked him, after another minute of walking.

 “He helped design these tunnels.”